NiklasTiede/CheatSheet-Linux/README.md

 $ ls file[0-3].*
 file1.go  file2.go  file3.py
 ```

+Brace, variable and arithmetic expansions are explained within the [Shell Scripting](#shell-scripting) section.

 **[⬆ back to top](#contents)**

 ---

 ## Logical Operators

-Shell control operators let you expand your possibilities using the shell vastly.
+Shell control operators let you expand your possibilities using shell commands.
+Redirecting the output of a command gives you endless possibilities to improve your workflow.

 | Symbol | Example | Description |
 |--|--|--|